Melanoma: Sunscreen

 Sunscreen appears to be effective in preventing melanoma.
 In the past, use of sunscreens with a sun protection factor (SPF) rating of 50 or higher on exposed areas were recommended; as older sunscreens more effectively blocked UVA with higher SPF.
 Currently, newer sunscreen ingredients (avobenzone, zinc oxide, and titanium dioxide) effectively block both UVA and UVB even at lower SPFs.
 Sunscreen also protects against squamous cell carcinoma, another skin cancer.

 Concerns have been raised that sunscreen might create a false sense of security against sun damage.

 Medications

 A 2005 review found tentative evidence that statin and fibrate medication may decrease the risk of melanoma.
 A 2006 review however did not support any benefit.

 Treatment

 Confirmation of the clinical diagnosis is done with a skin biopsy.
 This is usually followed up with a wider excision of the scar or tumor.
 Depending on the stage, a sentinel lymph node biopsy may be performed.
-Controversy exists around trial evidence for sentinel lymph node biopsy; with unclear evidence of benefit as of 2015.
-Treatment of advanced malignant melanoma is performed from a multidisciplinary approach.
+Controversy exists around benefit for sentinel lymph node biopsy; with unclear evidence of benefit as of 2015.